If you are looking for an article about importing images into a Catalog, please click here.

 A simultaneous copy of the imported images can be made from the Backup To tool in the importer.
 For example, importing images from a memory card can be downloaded (i.e. copied) to the Pictures/My Pictures (Mac/Windows) folder on your laptop, and simultaneously backed up (i.e., copied again) to a connected portable external drive.

 Warning!
 While this is a useful option for a temporary backup, it should not replace your principal backup strategy.

-- In the Backup To dialog, select the Backup Enabled option.
+- In the Backup To panel in the Import Images window, select the Backup Enabled option.

 - From the Location fly-out menu, choose the Select folder… and navigate to your chosen location, such as an external drive, ideally, and select either an existing folder or create and name a new folder from the dialog.